 299 Independent Study.
 I, II, SS; 1-3 cr (I).
 P: Open to Fr, So or Jr st & written cons inst.

-365 Computing in Sociological Research.
-(Cross-listed with Soc) I or II or SS; 3-4 cr (I).
+365 Data Management for Social Science Research.∗ (Cross-listed with Soc) I or II or SS; 3-4 cr (I).
 The SAS System for statistical analysis and data processing.
 Also, the UNIX operating system, the EMACS editor, filtering data in UNIX, the SQL database language, and the graphical presentation of data.
 P: A first course in stats.

 375 Special Topics: Expertise and Democracy.
 Irr.; 1-4 cr.
 Prerequisites: Consent of Instuctor.